Contested Divorce in Jacksonville, FL

 Whenever there is a disagreement regarding whether or not a divorce is desired, there are various options that the court has to proceed with the divorce, or to order an alternative.
 When there is a dispute regarding the terms of divorce, the couple involved will have various opportunities to resolve these disputes before the court will make a decision on their behalf.

-If you are facing a contested divorce scenario, then you need a skilled litigator from a Jacksonville divorce attorney on your side who can relentless fight for your best interests in the courtroom.
+If you are facing a contested divorce scenario, then you need a skilled litigator from an attorney on your side who can relentless fight for your best interests in the courtroom.

 I am Charles E. Willmott, P.A., and I have years of experience in representing the residents of Jacksonville, Florida in various family law matters.
 Look to my firm for the honest and compassionate legal assistance that you need throughout the duration of your case.